parasytezz/tp/docs/DeveloperGuide.md

 The sequence diagram below illustrates the process for resolving the "add" command.
 ![AddContact.drawio.png](Images%2FAddContact.drawio.png)

+Explanation:
+- Before this command is executed, the user will have to choose their mode.
+- When modeInput is 1, representing contact manager, the user is then asked for a command in this mode.
+- When command "add /name: john" is sent, the processCommand function is executed.
+- Since the command is "add", addContact function is executed using the description "/name: john".
+- This creates a new contact and is then added to the list of contacts
+- Finally, contact file is saved in the savedContacts FileManager.

 ### List Command
 The sequence diagram below illustrates the process for resolving the "list" command.

 ![ViewContact.drawio.png](Images%2FViewContact.drawio.png)

+Explanation:
+- Before this command is executed, the user will have to choose their mode.
+- When modeInput is 1, representing contact manager, the user is then asked for a command in this mode.
+- When command "list" is sent, the processCommand function is executed.
+- Since the command is "add", viewContactList command is executed, printing all the contacts in the list.

 ### Edit Command
 The sequence diagram below illustrates the process for resolving the "edit" command.